ryanlow64/tp/docs/UserGuide.md

 ### Listing all properties : `list_property`

-Shows a list of all the properties in REconnect.
+Displays all properties in REconnect.

 Format: `list_property`